Ready for an amazing Valentine’s day in Budapest? Plans for 2023

 Károlyi-kert, as it’s called in Hungarian, was owned by one of the most famous aristocratic families from 1768, before becoming a public garden in the thirties.
 The palace to which it used to belong is now a literary museum, and the garden has been a longtime favorite of Hungarian writers.
 A few steps away from Károlyi Garden, the corky and hip Csendes is the place to go if you like a buzzing bar with a fun crowd, great music and all sorts of events.
 Make sure you book a table in advance!
 You can also stop by the Csendes Concept Store to shop for trendy Hungarian designer products.

+Of course, one of the best plans for Valentine's Day in Budapest is to go to an outdoor spa.
 Surprisingly few foreigners realize that the best time for the world-famous thermal baths in Budapest is actually the winter.
 (They’re HOT, right?)
 Rudas has a fancy restaurant slash panorama bar (overlooking the Danube, obviously), while Gellért is the most beautiful.
 Széchenyi is another old favorite, and you can also look into Dandár for a local dive.